nimeshkumar11/Implementation-of-PI-Square-Algorithm-in-Linux-kernel/README.md

 ## Assignment: #FP5

 ### Overview
-PI2 or PISquare [1] is a simplified implementation of PIE AQM [2].
+PI2 or PISQUARE [1] is a simplified implementation of PIE AQM [2].
 It is expected to perform similar to PIE (or sometimes better).
-This repository contains an implementation of PI2 in the Linux kernel.
+This repository contains an implementation of PISQUARE in the Linux kernel.

-### Steps to build the modified kernel with PISquare AQM
+### Steps to build the modified kernel with PISQUARE AQM

 1. Download or clone this repository on your local machine